mfont002/ostemp/README.md

 ## Deploying the infrustructure.

 ```
+The deploy.sh file can be used to deploy the onesky resources.
+Edit param names (only if you want to change the dir structure for files) and run the file.
+$ ./deploy.sh

-Install the following packages:
+The project requires the following dependencies:
 $ npm i axios
-$ npm i data-api-client   https://github.com/jeremydaly/data-api-client#Data API Client
+$ npm i data-api-client   (https://github.com/jeremydaly/data-api-client#Data API Client)
 $ npm i serverless-plugin-scripts

-The deploy.sh file will install these dependencies for you.
-Either way, make sure they are installed in
+These are installed by the deploy.sh file but can also be manually installed.
+Make sure they are installed where the serverless files
-same dir as your serverless file so they can be auto packaged when deploying the lambdas.
+reside so they can be autopackaged as dependencies when the lambdas are deployed.

-Use the deploy.sh file to deploy the onesky resources.
-Edit param names (only if you want to change the dir structure for files) and run the file.
-$ ./deploy.sh
 ```

 ## Testing.